MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/bulk-add-custodians.md

 ## Custodian and data source validation

-After you upload the custodian CSV file, Advanced eDiscovery does the following things:
+After you upload the custodian CSV file (but before you submit the import job), Advanced eDiscovery does the following things:

 1. Validates the custodians and their data sources.

-2. Indexes all data sources for each custodian and places them on hold (if the **Is OnHold** property in the CSV file is set to TRUE).

 ### Custodian validation